gYunTian/Java-PSA-Backend-MultiThreadedEmail/README.md

 ## Introduction
 VSTA is a web application for Port of Singapore Authority (PSA) forwarders to plan the schedule for truckers.

-The Java server application calls PORTNET's *retrieveByBerthingDate* web service Application Programming Interface (API) on a regular interval to obtain real-time information about vessel berthing a.k.a arrival timings.
+The Java server application calls PORTNET's *retrieveByBerthingDate* web service Application Programming Interface (API) on a regular interval to obtain real-time information about vessel berthing a.k.a. arrival timings.

 The data is then stored in a relational database to be displayed on the user interface (UI), which is built using ReactJS.